SAP/fundamental/docs/pages/resources/how-to-use-scss.md

 ## Selective Imports
 {:.docs-header-h2}

-Fiori Fundamentals is divided into several functional pieces.
+SAP Fundamentals is divided into several functional pieces.
 You may choose to import key features selectively to reduce the SCSS overhead in your project.

 Here is an overview of the SCSS structure -